 The results of the study so far show large differences in dry matter production on commercial farms.
 What’s equally important is that the sown varieties are growing herbage being used for grazing.
 Ultimately this is the real test of varieties and is reflected through more grazing events from some varieties.
 It is clear there are large differences between varieties in their commercial farm performance, and much of this is reflected in the Pasture Profit Index differences between varieties.
 Variety choice should be dictated by the traits required from the paddock being reseeded.

-While this type of grassland research on farm is new, it requires commitment from the participating grassland farmers to complete more than 35 grass covers over the grazing season.
-The study has now moved to evaluating 25 varieties on farm in recent years, as varieties become recommended listed or just before listed, they are sown on farms.
+While this type of grassland research on-farm is new, it requires commitment from the participating grassland farmers to complete more than 35 grass covers over the grazing season.
+The study has now moved to evaluate 25 varieties on-farm in recent years, as varieties become recommended listed or just before listed, they are sown on farms.